Opposition to Haile Selassie: 1960s – early 1970s students upheavals

-On 13 December 1960, a military coup d'état took place in Addis Ababa at Guenete Leul Palace while Haile Selassie return from state visit to Brazil, the coup was deadly coordinated in the capital city until the 1974 Revolution.
-This coup considered the initial point of student movements.
+On 13 December 1960, a military coup d'état took place in Addis Ababa at Guenete Leul Palace while Selassie was returning from state visit to Brazil, the coup was the deadliest in the capital city until the 1974 Revolution.
+This coup considered as the starting point of the student movements.

-However, there are given factors for student movement development.
-For example, in 1958, the Accra Conference of Independent African States were held as the Ethiopian Imperial government anxiously managed to securing the newly independent African countries, announcing 200 scholarships to students from other parts of Africa to study in institutions of the higher learning in the country.
+However, there are various factors for the development of the student movement.
+For example, in 1958, the Accra Conference of Independent African States was held as the Ethiopian Imperial government anxiously managed to secure the newly independent African countries, announcing 200 scholarships to students from other parts of Africa to study in institutions of higher learning in the country.

 By 1962–63, the program has benefited 120 students from Egypt, Ghana, Kenya, Liberia, Nigeria, Rhodesia, Somalia, and Tanganyika (now Tanzania).
-Most countries were successfully decolonized by dramatic political struggle, both internal and colonialism, and because of Ethiopian students learned about this achievement of African countries, they determined to be emancipated from feudal status of their country.
+Most countries were successfully decolonized by dramatic political struggle, when Ethiopian students learned about this achievement of African countries, they determined to be emancipated from the feudal status of their country.

-Ethiopian students also contributed to the fall of Haile Selassie regime and precursor to the 1974 revolution by organizing nationwide protests.
+Ethiopian students also contributed to the fall of the Selassie regime and precursor to the 1974 revolution by organizing nationwide protests.
 Student movements generally began in December 1960, when students from Addis Ababa University College gathered to support the 1960 coup d'état.

 The second movement stemmed from the Ethiopian University Service (EUS) Program which was introduced in 1964.
-This program was mandatory for Ethiopian students to work one year in Provinces, numbered 132 in that year, increasing to 262 in 1966–67 and 590 in 1971–72, mainly served as teachers.
+This program was mandatory for Ethiopian students to work one year in Provinces, numbered 132 in that year, increasing to 262 in 1966–67 and 590 in 1971–72, mainly serving as teachers.
 For example, in 1966–67, 189, or 72.1% of the participants, taught in schools.
-These teachers, who also participated in "numerous extracurricular activities" brought to the outlying schools first-hand information of the Ethiopian Student Movement, which was virtually restricted in Addis Ababa campuses during its early existence.
+These teachers, who also participated in "numerous extracurricular activities" brought to the outlying schools' first-hand information of the Ethiopian Student Movement, which was virtually restricted to the Addis Ababa campuses during its early existence.

 The small student sectors were inactive for a few years after the 1960 coup d'état.
 By 1965, students from Addis Ababa University marched in the streets of the city under the slogan of "Land to the Tiller".
-Staged in February 1965, sought parliamentary discussion about a bill that regulate tenancy, meant demanding more drastic land reform, land distribution instead.
+Staged in February 1965, it sought parliamentary discussion about a bill to regulate tenancy, demanding more drastic land reform and land distribution instead.